preetmodh/RemoteShell/README.md

 After connecting you can iteract with the server or target machines command line in any way you want using the command-line commands

 # Disclaimer:
-This reverse shell should only be used in the lawful, remote administration of authorized systems.
 Accessing a computer network without authorization or permission is illegal.